-Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any.
+I. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any.

-The proposed project will consist of maintaining and upgrading existing irrigation facilities within canal Right-of-Way and irrigation easements and will be compatible with existing and projected land uses and plans.
+The proposed project will consist of rerouting runoff flows and will be compatible with existing and projected land uses and plans.